 Kali Gordon | Member – City Resident/Property or Business Owner | 8/3/2022 | 8/3/2026 |

 The Diversity and Equity Standing Committee (“Committee”) shall consist of eleven (11) members.
-The members shall consist of two members of the City Council and one member from each of nine organizations in the City of Ukiah or the Ukiah Valley, including Redwood and Potter Valleys, which serve or represent: (1) Persons with lived experience of poverty (currently or formerly living at or below the poverty level); (2) Persons with physical or mental disabilities; (3) Persons from the LGBTQ+ community; (4) Native American tribes and communities in Mendocino County; (5) Persons from the Hispanic/Latino community; (6) Persons of color (7) Persons whose primary language is not English; (8) Youth 21 years and younger; and (9) Seniors 65 years or older.
+The members shall consist of two members of the City Council and one member from an organization representing or self-identifing with any of the nine demographic groups in the City of Ukiah or the Ukiah Valley, including Redwood and Potter Valleys, which serve or represent: (1) Persons with lived experience of poverty (currently or formerly living at or below the poverty level); (2) Persons with physical or mental disabilities; (3) Persons from the LGBTQ+ community; (4) Native American tribes and communities in Mendocino County; (5) Persons from the Hispanic/Latino community; (6) Persons of color (7) Persons whose primary language is not English; (8) Youth 21 years and younger; and (9) Seniors 65 years or older.
 In addition, committee members must either reside or work in the City of Ukiah.
 Members shall be appointed by the City Council based on written applications submitted by deadlines established by the City Council and any oral interviews the City Council may elect to conduct.

 Member | Appointment | Appointed | Term Expires |